Scots pine

 Age

-Scots pine may be able to live for 500 years, although 250 may be more typical on many sites.
+Scots pine may live for 500 years, although 250 may be more typical on many sites.

-All Scots pine will be ancient from 300 years onwards, although many will have ancient characteristics from around 225 years.
+Scots pine may be considered chronologically ancient from 300 years onwards, although many will have ancient characteristics from around 225 years.

 Size